CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 class period to make sure that the correct lunch period can be shown.
 For each period test we will test regular classes, Dual Credit classes, and Steam Center classes.

+Success: All information of the class we choose match each other exactly.

+Fail: If even a single information doesn't match each other.

 ## Enforce Credit and Endorsement Requirements
 ### Functionality